neondatabase/website/content/docs/introduction/about-billing.md

 <a href="/docs/introduction/manage-billing" description="View and manage your monthly bill and learn how to change your plan" icon="setup">Manage billing</a>

-<a href="/docs/introduction/billing-sample" description="See how billing breaks down for a sample project" icon="chart-bar">Sample project</a>
+<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="chart-bar">Sample project</a>

 </DetailIconCards>